sruthiveeragandham/sruthiveeragandham.github.io/about.md

 title: About Me
 ---

 Hello!
 I'm Sruthi Veeragandham.
-I graduated from the University of California, Berkeley in December 2019, where I majored in Microbial Biology and minored in Computer Science.
+In December 2019, I graduated from the University of California, Berkeley, where I majored in Microbial Biology and minored in Computer Science.
 (I initially took computer science classes so I'd be able to effectively manage and analyze 16S sequencing data, but I ended up really falling in love with operating systems and computer architecture.)
 Starting February 2020, I'll be working as a software engineer.

 In my last year at Berkeley, [I was a TA](/teaching) for UC Berkeley's introductory computer architecture course, [CS 61C](https://cs61c.org).
 Before switching gears towards computer science, I spent a couple years as a research assistant in the [Coleman-Derr Lab](https://pgec.berkeley.edu/coleman-derr-lab-0), which studies the root microbiome of drought-stressed cereal crops.
 In Summer 2019, I was in New York City, working as a software engineering intern on the embedded systems team at [Andium](https://andium.com).